Women And Wealth: Local To Global Money Lessons

 New research explores gender disparities in business school enrollment by the different ways men and women appear to deal with ethical dilemmas.
 Women report they are less likely to enroll in business school because they perceive material success to be in conflict with ethical impulses.
-New research suggests men are likely to experience the same conflict — they just seem more comfortable living with it.
-NPR social science reporter Shankar Vedantam discusses the new findings.
+New research suggests men are likely to experience the same conflict — they just seem more comfortable in living with it.
+NPR Social Science reporter Shankar Vedantam discusses the new findings.

 Social Security And Women

 Social Security plays out differently for women and men, Social Security Acting Commissioner Carolyn Colvin says.
 Since women are more likely to take a break from the paid workforce, work part-time or in lower-paid fields, their earnings and later payout are usually lower than those of men.
 Just ahead of Tax Day, Colvin talks with Morning Edition guest host Kelly McEvers about financial factors women need to consider as they balance work and family — well before retirement is on the horizon.

 Indian Women And Gold

 For women in India, gold is not just about ornamentation.
 It's a solid investment and insurance policy against bad economic times and marriages that could go sour.
 The obsession is worth tens of billions of dollars.
 And it ties up India's foreign reserves in a commodity that often does little more than sit in vaults.
 But enterprising, practical Indian women are now using it to get loans to fix houses or start small businesses.
 NPR's Julie McCarthy reports.